 Camphor is a common ingredient in over-the-counter topical preparations.
 It is an anti-inflammatory that helps to boost circulation, temporarily desensitizes nerves, and provides a cooling, calming sensation [source].
 It also may promote the penetration of other substances into the skin [source].

 - Gently heat coconut and olive oils in a glass measuring cup or jar in the microwave, or place it in a small pan of simmering water.

 - Add the ground ginger and cayenne.
 Let stand for 30–60 minutes in a warm place.

 - Transfer to a jar with a tight-fitting lid.
 Let cool completely before using.
-To use remove a small amount from the jar and place in palms to melt the balm.
+To use, remove a small amount from the jar and place it in palms to melt the balm.
 Rub onto sore area in a circular motion.
 The skin will become red and feel warm to the touch.
 (See notes below.)

 - Will keep for several months.
 Use as often as needed.

 One effective way to reduce muscle soreness is to increase blood flow to the affected muscles.
 This can be done through light exercise, such as walking or cycling, which can help get the blood flowing and promote muscle recovery.
 Another way to increase blood flow is through foam rolling, which can release tension in the muscles and improve muscle function.

 In addition to increasing blood flow, static stretching and active recovery exercises can also help relieve muscle soreness and speed up the recovery process.
 Acute soreness can be relieved with ice packs and heating pads, which can reduce inflammation and improve blood flow to the affected area.

 Tart cherry juice is a natural anti-inflammatory that can also help reduce muscle soreness.
 It has been shown to be particularly effective in reducing soreness after tough workouts.
 Drinking plenty of water can also help with muscle recovery, as it helps flush out toxins and waste products that can build up in the muscles.